Will-Making Advice & Services

-You should make a will so that you will decide who inherits and what they inherit, and this is best done by a specialist wills and probate solicitor.
+You should make a Will so that you can decide who inherits and what they inherit.
+This is best done by a specialist Wills and Probate solicitor.

 Service Specifics

-Our wide ranging services cover advice on the following areas in relation to wills:
+Our wide-ranging services cover advice on the following areas in relation to Wills, Lasting Powers of Attorney and Probate:

 MATTERS TO CONSIDER WHEN MAKING A NEW WILL